-PwC Network member firms' quality control system for the Assurance practice is based on the International Standard on Quality Control 1 (ISQC1): "Quality Control for Firms that Perform Audits and Reviews of Financial Statements and Other Assurance and Related Services Engagements", issued by the International Auditing and Assurance Standard Board (IAASB) of the International Federation of Accountants (IFAC).
-ISQC1 requires the firm to establish and maintain a system of quality control to provide it with reasonable assurance that:
+PwC Cyprus' quality control system for the Assurance practice is based on the International Standard on Quality Control 1 (ISQC1): "Quality Control for Firms that Perform Audits and Reviews of Financial Statements and Other Assurance and Related Services Engagements", issued by the International Auditing and Assurance Standard Board (IAASB) of the International Federation of Accountants (IFAC).

+The objective of ISQC1 is for the firm to establish and maintain a system of quality control to provide it with reasonable assurance that:

-- the firm and its personnel comply with professional standards and applicable legal and regulatory requirements; and - the reports issued by the firm/ engagement leaders are appropriate in the circumstances.
+- the firm and its personnel comply with professional standards and applicable legal and regulatory requirements; and - the reports issued by the firm, or by the engagement leaders, are appropriate in the circumstances.